FoxxMD/context-mod/docs/components/repeatActivity/README.md

 The **Repeat Activity** rule will check for patterns of repetition in an Author's Submission/Comment history.
 Consult the [schema](https://json-schema.app/view/%23%2Fdefinitions%2FRepeatActivityJSONConfig?url=https%3A%2F%2Fraw.githubusercontent.com%2FFoxxMD%2Fcontext-mod%2Fmaster%2Fsrc%2FSchema%2FApp.json) for a complete reference of the rule's properties.

+To determine sameness it uses an average of [Dice's Coefficient](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient), [Cosine Similarity](https://en.wikipedia.org/wiki/Cosine_similarity), and [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance) weighted by the length of the content being compared (more weight for longer content).

 ## Tuning

 The most critical properties for this Rule are **gapAllowance** and **lookAt**.